-He toured the vaudeville circuit in the 1920s, and appeared on Broadway.
+Cagney toured the vaudeville circuit in the 1920s and appeared on Broadway.
 Things were not easy at first, and Cagney's initial attempt to break into the movies was a flop.
 It wasn't until he performed in the play Penny Arcade that he got a chance at the silver screen.

-After seeing Cagney perform, popular singer and actor Al Jolson purchased the rights to the play.
+After seeing Cagney perform, the popular singer and actor Al Jolson purchased the rights to the play.
 He sold them to Warner Brothers on the condition that both Cagney and his co-star Joan Blondell be cast in the same roles for the film version.
-Cagney's three-week contract with Warner Bros. soon became a seven-year contract.
-His successful movie career was under way.
+Cagney's threeweek contract with Warner Brothers soon extended to seven years.
+His successful movie career was underway.